Just down the street from my flat, there’s a brown door.

 This system is pretty popular in Barcelona, and it exists (according to what little I know) in various other Spanish cities as well.

 Full disclosure: when I lived down in Barceloneta I was a member of a club myself.
 You know how it goes.
 You move to a new city, and wonder how best to integrate with the locals.
-Maybe you decide to pierce your septum, and cover your body with stick-and-poke tattoos.
+Maybe you look around and decide to pierce your septum, and cover your body with stick-and-poke tattoos.
 Maybe you get really into the local football team.
 Or maybe you join a weed club.

 Here’s the story of how I did it…